-- a reply within fourteen working days as to whether the request has been approved or whether a query has been raised. - A separate record shall be kept in respect of each community. - The District/Municipal Chief Executive shall report the progress physical implementation of each project quarterly to Assembly Members. - Contracts will be awarded in accordance with the Public Procurement Act, 2002, Act 663. - Competent contractors from stakeholder communities should be given due consideration in the award of contracts. - Standard designs and their variations approved by the relevant sectors should be used in the implementation of all projects involving the construction of infrastructure.
+- A separate record shall be kept in respect of each community. - The District/Municipal Chief Executive shall report the physical progress of implementation of each project quarterly to Assembly Members. - Contracts will be awarded in accordance with the Public Procurement Act, 2002, Act 663. - Competent contractors from stakeholder communities should be given due consideration in the award of contracts. - Standard designs and their variations approved by the relevant sectors should be used in the implementation of all projects involving the construction of infrastructure.